 The expected tasks with potential deliverables for QIT4N are listed below:

-To develop technical report about emerging technologies and applications of QIT (e.g., quantum computing, quantum metrology and quantum communication) for networks.
+To collaborate and cooperate with study groups and other SDOs, such as ETSI specific ISGs, IEEE, ISO/IEC JTC1, IETF.

-To develop technical report on supplementary aspects of QKD networks beyond the scope of SG13 and SG17, including terminologies, new user cases, protocols, co-fibre transmission issues and the merger with quantum relay and quantum repeater technologies.
+To develop technical report(s) about emerging technologies and applications of QIT (e.g., quantum computing, quantum metrology and quantum communication) for networks.

-To develop technical report on the evolution of QIN including terminologies, user cases, requirements, key components, enabling technologies and potential architectures.
+To develop technical report(s) on supplementary aspects of QKD networks beyond the scope of SG13 and SG17, including terminologies, new use cases, protocols, co-fibre transmission issues and the merger with quantum relay and quantum repeater technologies in this prioritized order.

-To organize thematic workshops and forums on QIT for networks, which will bring together all kinds of players to promote the FG activities, and encourage both ITU members and non-ITU members to jointly contribute on this topic.
+To develop technical report(s) on the evolution of QIN [QIT4N] including terminologies, user cases, requirements, key components, enabling technologies and potential architectures.

-To establish collaborated standardization process and cooperation mechanisms with study groups and other SDOs, such as ETSI specific ISGs, IEEE, ISO/IEC JTC1, IETF.
+To organize thematic workshops on QIT for networks, which will bring together all kinds of players to promote the FG activities, and encourage both ITU members and non-ITU members to jointly contribute on this topic.

 5. Relationships

 This Focus Group will work in close collaboration with all ITU-T study groups, especially SG13, SG17, SG15, SG2 and SG11.